INFORMATION FOR VISITORS

 Civilian Personnel Advisory Center

 Closed to walk-in traffic until further notice.
-CPAC will continue to provide services electronically and by telephone at 804-765-4580.
+Customers needing assistance should make an appointment.
+CPAC also will continue to provide services electronically and by telephone at 804-765-4580.

-The first hour of each shopping day (9-10 a.m.) is now restricted to those at higher risk for complications from COVID-19.
-Included in that group are individuals, age 65 and older; those with lung disease, asthma or a serious heart condition; pregnant women; those receiving cancer treatment; and others.
+The first hour of each shopping day is restricted to those at higher risk for complications from COVID-19.
+Included in that group are individuals age 65 and older; those with lung disease, asthma or a serious heart condition; pregnant women; those receiving cancer treatment; and others with chronic illnesses.

 Department of Motor Vehicles – Fort Lee Branch Office